All Posts

 Which Has Better Loyalty Rewards?

 This one depends on where you already shop.
-Supermarket programmes (Tesco Clubcard, Sainsbury's Nectar, Morrisons More Card) tie fuel spending into your existing grocery rewards.
-Branded programmes (Shell Go+, BPme) offer fuel-specific discounts and partner rewards.
+Supermarket programmes such as Clubcard, Nectar and Morrisons More tie fuel to grocery rewards, while branded programmes such as Shell Go+ and BPme offer fuel deals and partner rewards.

 Verdict: supermarket loyalty wins if you already shop there.
 Otherwise, branded programmes are comparable.